Why won't that niggling backache just go away? Find out which signs might mean that you're going into labour.

-When you’re pregnant, you can’t predict exactly when you’re going to go into labour, but you can keep an eye on the signs of labour – particularly the very early signs of labour which can begin a week before you give birth.
-If they seem to be hinting that things might be starting to happen then you can prepare yourself for the impending birth of your baby!
+You can’t predict exactly when you’re going to go into labour when you’re pregnant, but you can keep an eye out for signs of labour.
+Very early signs of labour can begin up to a week before you give birth, so you can prepare yourself for the impending birth of your baby.

-Just as every labour is different, every woman’s experience of the lead-up to labour is different.
-Some women don’t notice any warning signs, while others have all the clues and put them together to realise that labour isn’t far away.
-For most, however, things start off slowly and build and build until labour finally arrives.
+Just as every labour is different, every woman’s experience of the lead-up to labour varies.
+Some women don’t notice any warning signs, while others have all the symptoms and realise that labour isn’t far away.
+For most women, however, things start off slowly and build up until labour finally arrives.

-But what are the signs of labour to look out for?
-Make sure you read our easy to follow guide on everything you need to know about spotting labour signs.
+What are the signs of labour to look out for?
+Make sure you read our guide on everything you need to know about spotting labour signs.